tafaramafemba/Leader_board/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

+1. Click on the repository's link (https://github.com/tafaramafemba/To-do-list)
+2. Clone this repository into your personal Github account.
+Once this is complete, you will have access to the file locally.

 ### Prerequisites
 A Github account to clone the repository.
-### Setup
-1. The user can get access to this repo by clicking on the repository's link (https://github.com/tafaramafemba/To-do-list).
-2. Next, the user will need to clone this repository into their personal Github account.
-Once this is complete, they will have the file.

 ### Deployment
 To deploy the site, the user will need to use Github Pages for this.
 The main branch can be used for this.